mercari/mercari-slack-guidelines/README.md

 ### To Mercari members

 This guidelines and repository is maintained by the IT service team.
-If you have any requests for changes, please contact helosshi=san.
+If you have any requests for changes, please contact [IT Service Request form](https://mercari.atlassian.net/servicedesk/customer/portal/6/group/67/create/86).

 ## License